• Skip to primary navigation

 Sauteing is like stir-frying but uses lower heat and often incorporates ingredients that take longer to cook.
 Sauteed beef is great for one-pan dishes like pepper steak, beef stroganoff, and beef fajitas.
 Favorite beef cuts for sauteing include top sirloin steak and flat iron steak.

-Barbecuing is a slow-cooking method that uses low temperature, indirect heat, and smoke to break down the tough connective tissues in meat.
+Barbecuing is a low-and-slow-cooking method that uses indirect heat and smoke to break down the tough connective tissues in beef.
 This method is perfect for large, tough cuts that require time to become tender.
+The best cuts for barbecuing are brisket, beef ribs, and chuck roast.

 Join us!